avinashmalla/Scrape-and-Email/README.md

-# villaVictorAlert
+# Scrape and Email

- scrapes villa victor website to check if relevant post has been posted
+ - scrapes a website to check if there is any new **relevant** news
+ - sends email to notify
+ - Executed every weekday morning via Github Actions